The Alden Trust supports YMCAs in Massachusetts due to Mr. Alden's particular interest in the YMCA over his lifetime.

 Board percentage participation rates to capital and/or annual fundraising each year (expected to be 100%)

-Capital fundraising (with board member and corporator participation rates)
+Capital fundraising (with board members, board of governors, and member participation rates, each reported separately)

-Annual fundraising (with board member and corporator participation rates)
+Annual fundraising (with board members, board of governors, and member participation rates, each reported separately)

 Endowment amount, investment return, and annual draw policies and practices